Navigating Career Choices After Class 10: The Dipstick Method

 A Crucial Reminder

 The transition from Class 10 to 11 is not just about choosing subjects.
+It is about shaping:

 The next 5 years of education

-And potentially 40–50 years of professional life
+Potentially 40–50 years of professional life

 This decision does not need perfection.
+It needs:

 Awareness